dcarver1/carverd/_drafts/body_mind.md

 ## Chapter 1: Understanding the Larger Game
 This frames out the connection between training and all aspects of life.
-It is nice because while this is writen specific for athletes it is easy to connection on a personal and professional level right off the bat
+It is nice because while this is written specific for athletes it is easy to connection on a personal and professional level right off the bat

 four main ideas to focus
 1. Non Resistance